Daksh-Singh/Leetcode/Linked List/README.md

 This folder contains basic interview and practice question offered by Leetcode in the explore to learn more about Linked List, under the same name only.
-It starts with the basic implementation of singly and doubly Linked List and traditional questions.
+It starts with the basic implementation of singly and doubly Linked List and then they taught about basic traditional questions of Linked list.